Origin of Hangul: Announcement and backlash

 The above record documents an informal internal announcement of Hangul, and not its official promulgation.
-While the design of the script was mostly complete by this announcement, the script would not be officially published until 1446, after documentation for it was completed.
+While the design of the script was probably mostly complete by this announcement, the script would not be officially published until 1446, after documentation for it was completed.
 A demonstration of the script was held, wherein clerks were assembled to learn how the script worked.

 A major faction in the Hall began moving to condemn the script.
 That faction, centered around one of the Hall's highest-ranking members Ch'oe Malli, had been growing increasingly critical of Sejong.
 This was due to a number of reasons, with one major reason being Sejong's affinity for Buddhism, which was viewed with hostility by Confucianists of the time.
 Around two months after the announcement of Hangul, Ch'oe submitted a now famous rebuke of Hangul to Sejong, abridged below:

 Ever since the time of our royal ancestors, our court has served the Great with utmost sincerity and abided respectfully by the Chinese institutions exclusively...
 [But now, Your Highness] has created the Vulgar Script, which we see and hear with astonishment...
 [C]ombining graphs using sounds is completely the opposite of the ancient [ways], and truly there is no basis for it...
 From antiquity in the Nine Regions, although local customs have differed, there has never been a case of creating a written language based on local speech.
 The categories of Mongolians, Tanguts, Jurchen, Japanese, and Tibetans all have their own graphs, but these are just matters of the barbarians and are not worth mentioning.